Catholic Church in Canada: Newfoundland

 In the Dominion of Newfoundland (which was an independent dominion before joining Canada in 1949), politics was polarized around religious lines, with the Protestants confronting the Irish Catholics.

 The future Archdiocese of St. John's was established on 30 May 1784 as Catholics in Newfoundland gradually gained religious liberty, made explicit by a public declaration by Governor John Campbell.
 After a request from Irish merchants in St. John's to Bishop William Egan, Bishop of Waterford and Lismore, James Louis O'Donel was appointed Prefect Apostolic of Newfoundland.
 This was the first Roman Catholic ecclesiastical jurisdiction established in English-speaking North America.

 In 1861, the Protestant governor dismissed the Catholic Liberals from office and the ensuing election was marked by riot and disorder with both the Anglican bishop Edward Feild and Catholic bishop John Thomas Mullock taking partisan stances.
 The Protestants narrowly elected Hugh Hoyles as the Conservative Prime Minister.
 Hoyles suddenly reversed his long record of militant Protestant activism and worked to defuse tensions.
 He shared patronage and power with the Catholics; all jobs and patronage were split between the various religious bodies on a per capita basis.
 This 'denominational compromise' was further extended to education when all religious schools were put on the basis which the Catholics had enjoyed since the 1840s.

 A series of sexual abuse incidents at Mount Cashel Orphanage, a home for boys run by the Congregation of Christian Brothers, and a police coverup were disclosed in 1989, resulting in the closure of the facility in 1990 after the last resident was moved to an alternate facility.
 The property was seized and the site razed and sold for real-estate development in the mid-1990s as part of a court settlement ordering financial compensation to the victims.

 Newfoundland's denominational schools were funded by the province until the late 1990s.
 In the fall of 1998, Newfoundland officially adopted a non-denominational school system, following two referendums and judgements by the Supreme Court of Newfoundland and its Court of Appeal that constitutionally recognized the end of provincially-funded all religious denominational schools.

 In July 2021, the Roman Catholic Archdiocese of St. John's, Newfoundland announced plans to sell off assets in order to compensate victims of the Mount Cashel sex abuse scandal.

 Recent events

 Papal visits

 In 1984, John Paul II became the first pope to visit Canada.
 He would visit the country for a total of three times, his final visit being for World Youth Day 2002 in Toronto.
-Pope Francis visited in July 2022 to apologize in the wake of the Indian school scandal.
+Pope Francis visited in July 2022 to apologize in the wake of the Residential schools scandal.